 Doing antioxidants the right way is all about understanding what they are and why we need them.
 Then armed with that knowledge amending your diet to ensure you consume enough.

 Consume fresh and healthy real foods and try to avoid unnecessary supplements in tablet or synthetic form.

 Make subtle lifestyle changes to support a healthier you.
 Turning these changes and the foods you eat into good daily habits is the way to go.

-However - as always we urge you to consult with your doctor, physician, and a professional nutritionist before embarking on any new exercise or diet regime.
+However - as always we urge you to consult with your doctor, physician, and professional nutritionist before embarking on any new exercise or diet regime.
 Too much of a good thing can be bad for you when it comes to antioxidants.
 So before you make changes understand what you are doing and consult appropriately with the proper professionals.

 Found this post helpful?